InVisionApp/generator-studio-app/generators/app/templates/README.md

 npm install
 ```

-## Building and developing your plugin
+## Building and developing your app

-There are two scripts available that will bundle and install your plugin:
+There are two scripts available that will bundle and install your app:
 `start` and `build`, described in detail below.

 ### Build Output